paperbenni/paperbenni.github.io/content/posts/automated-dotfile-management.md

 I do not know what the best solution to this problem is, but the way it is currently implemented in Arch is not ideal.

+## Why not stow

+stow symlinks files from a git repo to a directory in the home directory.
+This means users editing the files will directly edit them in the git repo and we're back to having problems with updates.
+That said, if stow offered the ability to ignore files already existing, this could work.

+Updating could work like this:

+- Go to the git repo
+- List all files with changes
+- For all of these, remove the symlink, copy the actual file to the target destination
+- Checkout the files in the git repo to restore them to a clean state.
+- Run stow again to create any new symlinks

+TODO: Look up
+- What happens in stow if a file already exists?
+- What happens if a symlink already exists?
+Can we override it?

+Side note, files can easily be reset by deleting them and running stow again

+If symlinks can easily be overwritten, then themes, community plugins etc. are all possible.

+We do lose access to template like things like yadm, but maybe that can be reintroduced.
+Maybe even with more widely used templating languages.

 ## Automated yadm?